SirRolf/neural-networks/README.md

-# machine learning
+# Machine learning

-A machine learning program that will learn to move a dot to a goal.
+A program that learns dots to move to a goal by mutating children of the dot that was the best of the dots in the earlier generation.

 ## Software Analyse